 A multi-tenant SaaS offering composes multiple applications.
-Applications use a shared IAM Session Broker library to scope user access to their tenant’s boundary.
-SaaS provider wants to build a shared IAM Session Broker application instead to reduce operational overhead and improve security posture.
-The application should initially support the ABAC authorization strategy.
+Today, the applications use an IAM Session Broker library to scope user access to their tenant’s boundary.
+The SaaS provider wants to build an IAM Session Broker service instead to reduce operational overhead and improve security posture.
+The service should initially support ABAC authorization strategy.

 ${aws:PrincipalTag/